 It’s Thanksgiving in the United States, and many of us are getting ready to spend time with family, watch some American football, relax, and get ready to hunt for Black Friday deals ahead of the Christmas shopping season.
-One of the timeless traditions for a lot of us Apple fans around the holidays is a technology tune-up for the family and friends you only see once a year.
-You’ll get the random questions about iCloud storage, contact syncing, sharing calendars, and iOS updates.
-As we kick off the holiday season, here is a list of things I do for Thanksgiving tech support when spending time with family.
+Even if you aren’t seeing all of your family this year, you might be spending some time with just a few people, so Thanksgiving “tech” tune-ups might be in order.

 Check iOS, macOS, and watchOS updates

-If you have a family member running iOS 12 or older versions of macOS, Thanksgiving is a great time to go ahead and update them.
-They will receive all the latest features of iOS 13, watchOS 5, and macOS Catalina, and will likely stay up to date all through 2020 thanks to automatic updates.
+If you have a family member running iOS 12 or a really old version of macOS, Thanksgiving is a great time to go ahead and update them.
+They will receive all the latest features of iOS 14, watchOS 7, and macOS Big Sur, and will likely stay up to date all through 2021 thanks to automatic updates.

-We can debate the stability of iOS 13 and Catalina all day long, but it doesn’t change the fact they are important for security updates.
-Before updating to macOS Catalina, make sure they have a backup of their system (more on that later).
+Before updating to macOS Big Sur, make sure they have a local backup of their system (more on that later).
 If you only do one thing for Thanksgiving tech support, checking for updates is the most crucial.

 Check iCloud settings